duckduckgo/duckduckgo-documentation/duckduckhack/spice/spice_templates_overview.md

 ### Clicking on an Item

 In the case of multiple items, clicking on a single item will show the `detail` template below the items.
 This is the default behavior.
 To display a template other than the one used for `detail`, specify an `item_detail` template.
-To disable click behavior, set `item_detail: false`.

 This diagram shows what is displayed when an instant answer returns multiple items: